Open-Argon/argon-vsc-syntax-highlighting/README.md

-# argon vsc syntax highlighting
+# Argon Syntax Highlighting for VS Code

+This extension adds syntax highlighting for the Argon Programming Language to VS Code.